MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 **Observations**

 * The first download in the group of devices shows all bytes coming from HTTP, 'BytesFromHttp'.
-* Download is in the ‘Foreground’ because the Store app is doing the download and in the foreground on the device.
+* Download is in the ‘Foreground’ because the Store app is doing the download and in the foreground on the device because it is initiated by the user in the Store app.
 * No peers are found.

 *Wait 5 minutes*